DimitriKenne/CryptoFuturesBot/README.md

 ### **scripts/monte_carlo_backtest.py**

-Orchestrates advanced Monte Carlo backtests using GARCH-simulated price paths.
+Orchestrates advanced Monte Carlo backtests using (GARCH+jump)-simulated price paths.
 This script allows you to evaluate your ML-based strategy's performance across many alternative market scenarios, providing a more robust assessment of risk and potential returns.

-* Run Monte Carlo simulations with GARCH(1,1) price path generation for the LSTM model on ADAUSDT 5m data:
+* Run Monte Carlo simulations with GARCH(1,1)+jump price path generation for the LSTM model on ADAUSDT 5m data:
     `python scripts/monte_carlo_backtest.py --symbol ADAUSDT --interval 5m --model lstm --num_simulations 100`

 Ensure you have processed data files in your `data/processed` directory and trained model files in your `models/trained_models` directory. `config/params.py` (with `MODEL_CONFIG`, `GENERAL_CONFIG`, `STRATEGY_CONFIG`, `BACKTESTER_CONFIG`, `FEATURE_CONFIG`) and `config/paths.py` are correctly configured.